-The employer recognises the importance of family friendly practices in the workplace and will work to develop an environment where family friendly policies are practised.
+The employer recognises the importance of family friendly practices in the workplace and will work with staff to develop an environment where family friendly policies are practised.

-21.1 Reappointment after Absence due to Childcare
+22.1 Reappointment after Absence due to Childcare

-- 21.1.1 Should the employee resign to care for a dependant pre-school child or children they may apply to the employer for preferential re-appointment. - 21.1.2The total period of childcare absence allowed is four years plus any increases in lieu of parental leave.
-Longer absence renders a person ineligible for preferential appointment. - 21.1.3 The employer shall make every effort to find a suitable vacancy for eligible applicants as soon as their eligibility for preferential re-entry is established.
-Appointment to a position may be made at any time after the original notification of intention to return to work, provided the appointee agrees. - 21.1.4Absence for childcare reasons will interrupt service but not break it. - 21.1.5 The period of absence will not count as service for the purpose of sick leave, annual leave, retiring leave, long service leave or any other leave entitlement. - 21.1.6 The employee does not have a right of review against their non-appointment.
+- 22.1.1 Employees who resign to care for a dependant pre-school child or children may apply to their former employer for preferential re-appointment. - 22.1.2 The total period of childcare absence allowed is four years plus any increases in lieu of parental leave.
+Longer absence renders a person ineligible for preferential appointment. - 22.1.3 The employer shall make every effort to find a suitable vacancy for eligible applicants as soon as their eligibility for preferential re-entry is established.
+Appointment to a position may be made at any time after the original notification of intention to return to work, provided the appointee agrees. - 22.1.4 Absence for childcare reasons will interrupt service but not break it. - 22.1.5 The period of absence will not count as service for the purpose of sick leave, annual leave, retiring leave or gratuities, long service leave or any other leave entitlement. - 22.1.6 Employees do not have a right of review against their non-appointment.

-21.2 Childcare Facilities
+22.2 Childcare Facilities

-The parties recognise the importance of good quality childcare facilities being readily available to employees, and support present childcare facilities arrangements.
+The parties recognise the importance of good quality childcare facilities being readily available to employees and support present childcare facilities arrangements.
+Employers are encouraged to provide facilities for mothers to feed infants.